amurdock-usgs/SocialArchivalTool/README.md

 SocialArchivalTool
 ==================

-A tool for archiving social feeds locally.
+A tool for archiving social feeds locally as required by NARA.